hmanhduc2k/Classical-Collection/README.md

 3. Deployment using Heroku/Netlify or other web-hosting services
 4. Incorporating Cloud database for media uploading
 5. More extension features and possible usage of AI/ML

+## File structure

+### Python files:
+1. `models.py`: Create the models for Django entities and relations
+2. `urls.py`: Create the urls for the view of the web application
+3. View files, set on a subdirectory of ClassColl:
+    - `Attributes.py`: Deal with the model `Period` and `Difficulty` and their related views
+    - `Authentication.py`: Deal with user login, logout, and registration of account
+    - `Composers.py`: Deal with the composer pages (all composers, single composers,...)
+    - `Discussion.py`: Deal with user interaction activities like Comments and Upvote
+    - `Index.py`: Deal with the landing page (home page)
+    - `Pieces.py`: Deal with the musical work page (list all works and list a single work)
+    - `UserFavorite.py`: Deal with the favorite works and composers of a user
+4. Utility files, set on a subdirectory of ClassColl:
+    - `ComposerSearch.py`: Search for a composer with the nearest similarity to the user input
+    - `PasswordStrength.py`: Assert the minimal strength of a password that user is registering for
+5. Test files (to be added later on...)

+### HTML files:
+1. All available HTML files:
+    - `all_composers.html`: list all composers on the page (with pagination)
+    - `all_pieces.html`: list all musical works on the page (with pagination)
+    - `composer.html`: list the details of a composer and his related works
+    - `difficulty.html`: list the difficulty of a musical work by the dropdown select button
+    - `error.html`: if user search for an invalid query related to composer or piece
+    - `favorite.html`: list the user favorite pieces and composers
+    - `index.html`: redirect the landing page with the randomized and about content
+    - `layout.html`: the root structure of the HTML content, including a top nav-bar
+    - `login.html`: redirect users to a login page to signin the web application
+    - `period.html`: list the period of a musical work by the dropdown select button
+    - `piece.html`: list the details of a piece of music and its comments/upvotes
+    - `register.html`: redirect users to a registration page to create a new account

+### JavaScript files:
+    - `all_composers.js`: interact with the all_composers page to hide and show the views when buttons are clicked
+    - `all_pieces.js`: interact with the all_pieces page to hide and show the views when buttons are clicked
+    - `audiocontrol.js`: controls the audio of a piece of music
+    - `composer.js`: interact with the button to add favorite, hide and show content as requested
+    - `favorite.js`: interact to show the favorite composers or pieces
+    - `piece.js`: interact to show the piece, comment, edit comment, delete comment, or upvote a comment as requested...